Xilinx/SME-Developer-Labs/AVFILTER_Lab.md

 ./build_ffmpeg_with_plugin.sh
 ```

-The new ffmpeg executable will be created with the xilinx filter plugin.
+The new ffmpeg executable will be created with the Xilinx 2D filter plugin.

 ---------------------------------------